PhilipV01/projektuppgift-devops/README.md

 When your feature is done and you want to merge back into *dev* please make sure that you...

 1. Make sure everything is working and nothing broke in the project.
-2. Before you merge into *dev* merge *dev* into your feature branch and make sure your feature still works and nothing else broke, if something brakes try to fix it and test again.
+2. Before you merge into *dev*, merge *dev* into your feature branch and make sure your feature still works and nothing else broke, if something brakes try to fix it and test again.
+Do this locally before pushing.
 3. When everything is working you can then merge your feature branch into *dev*.

 ### About the tests
 We have three test types that we use to test various functionality of our product:

+1. API-tests
+a.
+2. wdio-tests
+3. jest-tests

 ------------------------------------------------------------------
 ## About the CI process